voxeltycoon/docs/docs/guides/script-mods/creating-your-first-script-mod.md

 This tutorial will guide you through the process of creating your first script mod for Voxel Tycoon.

-To get a common understanding of how script mods work and what is possible to be done with then, please refer [.dll asset documentation page](/assets/dll-asset).
+To get a common understanding of how script mods work and what is possible to be done with them, please refer [.dll asset documentation page](/assets/dll-asset).

 We assume that you have at least basic knowledge of development in C# and Unity.